chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 {{< figure src="/images/automate/edit-and-delete-data-bag-item.png" alt="Edit and Delete a Data Bag Item">}}

 To edit the details of the data bag items, select **Edit**.
 In the dialog box, you can edit the details for the specific data bag item.
-Once done, Select **Save Item**.
+Once done, select **Save Item**.

 {{< figure src="/images/automate/edit-data-bag-item.png" alt="Edit a Data Bag Item">}}

 #### Delete a Data Bag Item

 Select a specific data bag item to view the details.
-The details contain an *id*, and a couple of _key values_.
+The details contain an _id_ and a couple of _key values_.
 Chef Infra Server lets you **delete** a data bag item.

 {{< figure src="/images/automate/edit-and-delete-data-bag-item.png" alt="Edit and Delete a Data Bag Item">}}